shajiakhan/lab-docs/concepts/general/ssh-directory.md

 ``dir 'C:\Users\your_username\.ssh'`` (replace your_username with your username of course)

 If directory is present, you should see a listing of contents.
-But, if you don't see it when viewed through File Explorer, see below.

 If you get an error message, .ssh directory is not present.
 See how to create one below.